-The League of Michigan Bicyclists, Michigan Trails and Greenways Alliance, and Michigan Mountain Biking Association are pleased to join forces once again for the Lucinda Means Bicycle Advocacy Day to be held at the State Capitol on May 22nd, 2013 as a culmination of National Bike Month.
-In 2013 we are also excited to welcome Programs to Educate All Cyclists (PEAC) as an official Advocacy Day host organization.
-Once at the Capitol, volunteers from all four organizations will educate legislators on key policy issues that facilitate a bicycle-friendly Michigan.
+The League of Michigan Bicyclists, Michigan Trails and Greenways Alliance, Michigan Mountain Biking Association and PEAC are pleased to join forces once again for the Lucinda Means Bicycle Advocacy Day to be held at the State Capitol on Wednesday May 21st, 2014.
+Volunteers from all four organizations will educate legislators on key policy issues that facilitate a bicycle-friendly Michigan.
 Lunch will be provided after legislative visits, followed by an optional afternoon ride.

 Whether you enjoy riding on Michigan roads, trails, or dirt single track, Advocacy Day is your opportunity to speak with one voice to help advance Michigan bicycling and the interests of cyclists of all abilities across the state.
 We hope that casual riders and die-hards alike will join us in communicating the great importance of bicycling to the Michigan Legislature.